304 North Cardinal St.

-Green apples come from only a few specific apple varieties.
-Green apple varieties include heirloom apples Granny Smith, Rhode Island Greening, and Newtown Pippin, as well as modern introductions such as Shamrock, Smeralda, and Crispin.
-The green peel (and lack of red colouration) is also affected by environmental factors like temperature and sunlight.
+Green apples are specific varieties that remain green when ripe.
+Green apple varieties include heirloom favorites like Granny Smith, Rhode Island Greening, and Newtown Pippin, as well as modern introductions such as Shamrock, Smeralda, and Crispin.
+The green peel (and lack of red coloration) is also affected by environmental factors like temperature and sunlight.

-There are some wonderful green apples out there to enjoy!
-Read on to learn all about green apple varieties.
+There are some wonderful types of green apples out there to enjoy, both tasty and rich in vitamins and minerals.
+Read on to learn all about the best green apple varieties.

 “Pigmentation in the skin of apple fruit varies among different cultivars and is influenced by environmental factors, including temperature conditions and the level of sunlight irradiation.”Anthocyanin Biosynthesis in Apple Fruit, The Horticulture Journal 87(3), 2018, by Chikako Honda and Shigeki Moriya

 Shamrock Apples are crisp, tart, green apples.
 Well-ripened fruits may have a small red blush patch, but most Shamrock apples have a true green peel.
-The flesh inside is a pale green colour.
-These apples are great to eat fresh (for sour-apple lovers), or to use to make tart green applesauce.
+The flesh inside is a pale green color.
+These apples are great to eat fresh (for sour-apple lovers) or to use to make tart green applesauce.

 “In a UK study, consumers associated red apples with sweet sensory descriptors and green apples with grassy, astringent and drying, acidic, sour sensory, or unripe descriptors.”Anthocyanins in Apple Fruit and Their Regulation for Health Benefits, by Kaori Matsuoka, IntechOpen